cacilhas/montegasppa/docs/2021/05/scales-i-love.md

 *   The adjunct modal one doesn’t help either: it’s the minor supertonic;
 *   The only help you can get is making it Bebop: add the leading degree.

-However you can play with the two mediants and the minor supertonic, it allows some aethereal gigs.
+However you can play with the two mediants and the minor supertonic, it allows some ethereal gigs.

 ### Epilogue